universityofgalway-library/dspace-pure-metadata-matching/docs/prepare_uploads.md

 ### `funders` — Find missing funders

-Reads funder names from a CSV column, compares them case-insensitively against an organisations JSON, and writes missing ones as `ExternalOrganization` (type: `researchFundingBody`) records.
+Reads funder names from a CSV column, compares them case- and punctuation-insensitively against an organisations JSON, and writes missing ones as `ExternalOrganization` (type: `researchFundingBody`) records.
 Names longer than 10 words are skipped automatically with a warning.
-Matching against existing organisations is case- and punctuation-insensitive, but punctuation is preserved in the output.
+Original casing and punctuation are preserved in the output.

 ```
-python prepare_uploads.py funders <csv> <organisations> [-o OUTPUT] [--column COLUMN]
+python prepare_uploads.py funders <csv> <organisations> [-o OUTPUT] [--column COLUMN] [--sample] [--log-dir DIR]
 ```

 | Argument | Description |